codeprismtechnologies/flutter_scale_wheel/README.md

 # Scale Wheel Widget for Flutter Projects

-A Scrollable Wheel Wigdet which can be used as measuring instrument in your flutter apps.
+A Scrollable Wheel Widget which can be used as measuring instrument in your flutter apps.

 ## Quick Peek :eyes: